ggrammar/100slices.pizza/posts/mellow_yellow.md

 doesn't make electrical sense) before I'm able to figure out the whole circuit.

 Then, I'll be able to:
+ - Figure out why the pedal makes the noises it does.
  - Put the whole thing into Eagle.
- - Figure out why the pedal makes the noises it does.
+ - Finish the project?
+I'm not sure what "done" looks like yet - perhaps I will:
+   - Order and solder my own board through Eagle, and see if it sounds the same.
+   - De-solder and re-solder the whole circuit, to make sure I understand it.
+   - Solder additional components on, to change the noise.